iPads, Macs get new screens as Apple pushes creativity

 Apple also announced an updated desktop computer, the Mac Mini, starting at about $800.

-The company says both Macs will use aluminum left over from producing iPads and other products.
+The company said both Macs will use aluminum left over from producing iPads and other products.

-The new MacBook Air and iPad Pros will now use a standard, oval-shaped connector called USB-C. That means accessories using the iPad’s old Lightning port will need adapters.
-But the change will allow people to charge their iPhones through the iPad.
+The new MacBook Air and iPad Pros will now use a standard, oval-shaped connector called USB-C. That means accessories using the iPad’s old Lightning port will need adapters, sold separately.
+The change will allow people to charge their iPhones through the iPad.

+The Air also loses the slot for camera memory cards.
+An adapter costs $39.

 “The company hadn’t updated the Mac Mini for years, and the MacBook Air for a while, so these are very welcome changes,” he said.
-But he said the new features aren’t significant enough to cause much a shift from existing Windows devices to Mac products.
+But he said the new Mac features aren’t significant enough to draw many people away from Windows computers.

 All the new products come out Nov.
 7.